Corbin Carroll Player Props: Diamondbacks vs. Giants

 Corbin Carroll At The Plate

-- Carroll has 81 hits and an OBP of .384 to go with a slugging percentage of .583.
-All three of those stats are tops among Arizona hitters this season.
+- Carroll leads Arizona with 81 hits and an OBP of .378, plus a team-best slugging percentage of .572.

-- Among qualified batters in MLB play, his batting average ranks ninth, his on-base percentage ranks 11th, and he is second in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 10th in batting average, 14th in on-base percentage, and third in slugging.

-- Carroll has had at least one RBI in 38.9% of his games this season (28 of 72), with two or more RBI 10 times (13.9%).
-He has also accounted for three or more of his team's runs in one contest.
+- Carroll has picked up an RBI in 38.4% of his games this year, with two or more RBI in 13.7% of his games.
+He has also produced three or more runs in one contest.

-- In 40 of 72 games this season, he has scored, and 16 of those games included multiple runs.
+- He has scored in 56.2% of his games this season, with more than one run scored in 21.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.